Tithes & Alms

 -

-Remember "sin is the transgression of the Law" {I John 3:4} of the commandments so the commandments of the Law weren't "added because of transgressions" since it is through the commandments of the Law that one knows what a transgression is. {Rom 7:7-10} This helps understand "the law" Paul is referring to is the sacrifices that were added because of transgressions of the commandments.
-Gal 3:17 and 19 confirms that the works of the law is referring to the sacrifices and offerings for sins, not the actual commandments of the law.
-Though the law of sacrifices and offerings were added because of transgression and cannot disannul the promises of Alahayim to Abraham, they also are not against the promises of Alahayim either.
+Remember, sin is the transgression of the Law {I John 3:4} of the commandments, so the commandments of the Law weren't added because of transgressions since it is through the commandments of the Law that one knows what a transgression is, {Rom 7:7-10} while the Day of Atonement's sacrifices were added to make an offering for those sins committed ever year (though they could not take away sins). {Heb 10:1-4} This helps understand "the law" Paul is referring to Gal 3:17-19 is the sacrifices of the Day of Atonement that were added because of transgressions of the commandments, not the commandments in general.
+Understanding this, Gal 3:17-19 confirm that the works of the law is referring to the sacrifices and offerings for sins, not the actual commandments of the law.
+Paul also explained that though the law of sacrifices and offerings were added because of transgression and cannot disannul the promises of Alahayim to Abraham, they also are not against the promises of Alahayim either, as they were instituted to bring us unto Christ;

 Gal 3:21